beezwax/filemaker-fail2ban/README.md

 REFERENCE

-For fail2ban documentatation, see http://www.fail2ban.org.
+For fail2ban documentation, see http://www.fail2ban.org.

 Our blog post http://blog.beezwax.net/2013/05/06/fail2ban-with-filemaker-server/ provides some background on the initial implementation.